tsonika/intro-ngs-manuals/docs/modules/btp-module-denovo-canu/denovo_canu.md

 !!! success ""
     ??? "**Answer**"
-        In this example, the contig could be circularized because it contained the entire sequence in a single contig, with overhangs that were trimmed.
+        In this example, the contig could be circularized because it contained the entire sequence, with overhangs that were trimmed.

 !!! note "Question"
     Circlator can set the start of the sequence at a particular gene.
 Which gene does it use?
 Is this appropriate for all contigs?